RetroDECK/ES-DE/THEMES.md

     - Where on the element `pos` refers to.
 For example, an origin of `0.5 0.5` and a `pos` of `0.5 0.5` would place the element exactly in the middle of the screen.
 If the position and size attributes are themeable, origin is implied.
     - Minimum value per axis is `0` and maximum value per axis is `1`
     - Default is `0 0`
+* `rotation` - type: FLOAT
+    - Angle in degrees that the static image and video should be rotated.
+Positive values will rotate clockwise, negative values will rotate counterclockwise.
+    - Default is `0`
+* `rotationOrigin` - type: NORMALIZED_PAIR
+    - Point around which the static image and video will be rotated.
+    - Minimum value per axis is `0` and maximum value per axis is `1`
+    - Default is `0.5 0.5`
+* `stationary` - type: STRING
+    - If using slide transitions, then this property can be set to keep the element stationary during transition animations.
+This property has no effect when using instant or fade transitions.
+    - `withinView` - Set element as stationary when navigating within the same view, i.e. from system to system or from gamelist to gamelist.
+    - `betweenViews` - Set element as stationary when navigating between views, i.e. from system to gamelist or from gamelist to system.
+    - `always` - Set element as stationary during all transitions.
+    - `never` - Don't set element as stationary during any transitions.
+    - Default is `never`
 * `path` - type: PATH
     - Path to a video file.
 Setting a value for this property will make the video static, i.e. any `imageType`, `gameselector` and `default` properties will be ignored.
+This is true even if the property does not point to an existing video file.
+As well, when defining this for the gamelist view the video will not immediately restart when navigating between games.
 * `default` - type: PATH
     - Path to a default video file.
 The default video will be played when the selected game does not have a video.
 This property is also applied to any custom collection that does not contain any games when browsing the grouped custom collections system.
 Takes precedence over `defaultImage`.
 * `defaultImage` - type: PATH